miguelfs/pkmn_tcgp_bulba/README.md

 Content is scrapped from:
 <https://bulbapedia.bulbagarden.net/wiki/Genetic_Apex_(TCG_Pocket)>

+# Usage

+1. Install .venv with `pip install -r requirements.txt`, or make sure you have bs4 and requests installed.
+2. Run `python main.py` to get the data from the website.

 ## Copyright Notice

 This project may include content that has been derived from [Bulbapedia](https://bulbapedia.bulbagarden.net/), a community-driven Pokémon encyclopedia.
 The original content from Bulbapedia is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 2.5 License](https://creativecommons.org/licenses/by-nc-sa/2.5/).
 This license grants permission to: